shajra/nix-project/doc/nix-usage-flakes.md

         Uses Emacs to export Org-mode files to GitHub Flavored …

-We can see some of the metadata of this package with the `--json` switch of `nix search`:
+We can see some of the metadata of this package with the `--json` option of `nix search`:

 ```sh
 nix search --json .#org2gfm ^ | jq .